RamenDR/ocm-ramen-samples/README.md

   example:
     - `kubectl apply -k subscriptions/busybox/`
-    - The above creates the required Subscription, PlacementRule and Application resources for the busybox application in the `busybox-sample` namespace and can be viewed using:
+    - The above creates the required Subscription, PlacementRule and DRPlacementControl resources for the busybox application in the `busybox-sample` namespace and can be viewed using:
         - `kubectl get placementrule -n busybox-sample`
         - `kubectl get -n busybox-sample subscriptions`
+        - `kubectl get drplacementcontrol -n busybox-sample`
 1. Inspect subscribed resources from the channel created in the same namespace on the ManagedCluster selected by the PlacementRule, for example:
     - The busybox sample PlacementRule `status` can be viewed on the hub